GoogleCloudPlatform/php-docs-samples/appengine/wordpress/README.md

 Then access http://localhost:8080/.
 Follow the installation steps, create the admin user and its password.
-Login to the Dashboard and update if any of the plugins have update.
+Login to the Dashboard and update if any of the plugins have updates.

 Now it’s ready for the first deployment.